 5132.006-1 General.

-(c) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) has the authority to reduce or suspend contract payments where there is substantial evidence that the contractor’s request for advance, partial, or progress payments is based on fraud.
+(b) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) has the authority to reduce or suspend contract payments where there is substantial evidence that the contractor’s request for advance, partial, or progress payments is based on fraud.
 See Appendix GG for further delegation.

 5132.006-2 Definition.

-The Army’s remedy coordination official is the Chief, Procurement Fraud Branch, Office of The Judge Advocate General; telephone (703) 696-1550; Fax (703) 696-1559.
+The Army’s remedy coordination official is the Chief, Procurement Fraud Division , Office of The Judge Advocate General; telephone (703) 693-1228.

 5132.006-3 Responsibilities.